North East & Yorkshire Youth Sailing Association

 high quality sailing skills

 The series offers opportunity to young sailors in the region in all classes to sail against their peers on a handicap basis.
-The series also visits several clubs which do not necessarily host RYA Youth Class events due to their location, specific geography or water size.
+The series also visits several clubs which do not necessarily host RYA Youth & Junior class events due to their location, specific geography or water size.
 Experiencing a variety of sailing venues is a key element in developing high quality sailing skills that will last a lifetime.

 The series is a supportive, inclusive opportunity for all to race, those at the front are often competing in their chosen class at national level, those at the back may be venturing onto the race course for the first time.
 All are welcome and the series view is that the peer support offered by this series out on the water and on-shore is invaluable and represents and celebrates the essence of our sport.